Rebobinando/CPC-Dandanator-Mini-MX4/README.md

 ## Redistribution

 All development is Public Domain as the original one.
-For latest state, please check at http://www.dandare.es/Proyectos_Dandare/CPC_Dandanator%21_Mini.html
+For latest state, please check at [Dandare website](http://www.dandare.es/Proyectos_Dandare/CPC_Dandanator%21_Mini.html)